 Phone numbers, email addresses, and dates of birth can be easily collected and harnessed to launch multi-faceted phishing campaigns.

-Professional criminals know how to figure out your passwords simply by studying your interests (exotic cats, patriotism, and gardening) to launch brute force attacks on thousands of accounts simultaneously.
+Professional criminals know how to figure out your passwords simply by studying your interests (exotic cats, patriotism, and gardening) to launch brute-force attacks on thousands of accounts simultaneously.

-2 – Shadow IT Risk
+2 – Multifactor Authentication Reduces Shadow IT Risk

 HP has a fantastic commercial with Christian Slater that shows how easy it is for a device to get infected.
 Spoiler alert: don’t share corporate laptops, workstations, or tablets with your gaming-fanatic kids.
 When one network gets infiltrated, millions of other networks are suddenly within reach.

 Having a comprehensive backup plan is one of the strongest weapons you can employ to avoid downtime, reputational harm, severe data loss, bankruptcy, the prospect of being manipulated into paying a gigantic ransom, and more.